cardenca/cardenca.github.io/_pages/pvpmc.md

   Presented poster
 </center></h2>

-<u> A new robust methodology for the identification of parameters on the electrical response of photovoltaic systems through the application of polar coordinates </u> <br>
+A new robust methodology for the identification of parameters on the electrical response of photovoltaic systems through the application of polar coordinates <br>
 *<b>Carlos Cárdenas-Bravo</b>, Denys Dutykh, and Sylvain Lespinats* <br>
-Accepted as poster by the European PVPMC Workshop, Aug.
+Accepted as poster presentation by the European PVPMC Workshop, Aug.
 2024. <br>

 Next you can find the link to the presented abstract and the poster.
 Additionally, it is included a supplementary material extending the information presented in the poster: